numpy/numpy/doc/source/reference/swig.interface-file.rst

-Numpy.i: a SWIG Interface File for NumPy
+NumPy.i: a SWIG Interface File for NumPy
 ========================================

 Introduction